strongdm/terraform-aws-sdm-gateway/Readme.md

-# StrongDM AWS Terraform Module Template
+# StrongDM AWS Terraform Gateway Module

 This template provides a foundation for creating AWS-based StrongDM deployments using Terraform.